Takigi O-Noh: A mysterious world lit by firelight

 • Kasugataisha Shrine Shushi-hashiri-no-Gi Ceremony.
 Photo by Eibun Kuwabara

-Outdoor Noh performances, held in various places around the country, are thought to have their origins in Takigi O-Noh, one of the traditional events Nara is rightly proud of.
+Outdoor Noh performances, held in various locations around the country, are believed to have their origins in Takigi O-Noh, one of the traditional events for which Nara is renowned.

-The oldest recorded performance of Takigi Sarugaku was held during the Shunie ceremony at Kohfukuji Temple’s Saikondō (Western Golden Hall) in Jōgan 11 (869) in the Heian Period.
-The form we see today has been through many changes since then.
+The oldest recorded performance of Takigi Sarugaku (origin of noh) was in 869, during the Shunie ceremony at Kohfukuji Temple’s Western Golden Hall.
+Since then, the form we see today has undergone many changes.

-In Heisei 2 (1990), the performing art was designated a Nara City Intangible Folk Cultural Property.
-The event is a highly significant one as it is regarded as representing the beginnings of Noh in Japan.
+In 1990, the performing arts were designated a Nara City Intangible Folk Cultural Property.
+This event is highly significant as it is regarded as representing the beginnings of Noh in Japan.

-Originally performed by the Yamato Sarugaku -shiza during ceremonies at Kasugataisha Shrine, Kohfukuji Temple, and elsewhere, Takigi O-Noh today is performed on two days at Kasugataisha Shrine and Kohfukuji Temple by the Nohgaku-shiza (four schools of Noh) – Kanze, Konparu, Hōshō, and Kongō, along with Kyōgen performed by the ōkura School.
+Originally performed by the Yamato Sarugaku-shiza (four groups) during ceremonies at Kasugataisha Shrine, Kohfukuji Temple, and elsewhere.
+Takigi O-Noh today is performed on two days at Kasugataisha Shrine and Kohfukuji Temple by the Nohgaku-shiza (four schools of Noh): Kanze, Konparu, Hōshō, and Kongō, along with Kyōgen (comedy) performed by the Okura School.

-On both days, a daytime performance is held at Kasugataisha Shrine and an evening performance at Kohfukuji Temple.
-The evening events are performed by firelight when a profound air of mystery is created with the actors’ voices resonating around the otherwise quiet space.
+On both days, a morning performance takes place at Kasugataisha Shrine, followed by an evening performance at Kohfukuji Temple.
+During the evening events, firelight creates a profound air of mystery, with the actors’ voices resonating throughout the otherwise quiet space.

 Day – 1